SAP-archive/Tracer/README.md

 | to.name      | A system, the request calling to (in a log entry it calling to itself) |
 | metadata     | An auto generated field (don't use this field)               |

-Any additional fields will be automatically added.
-Will be possible to examine them on sticky tags summary bar.
+Any additional fields will be automatically added and can be examine.

 ## File Source

 * Load event list from disk.
-* Save the event  allow you to share it, view it offline.
+* Save events on disk.

 ## Logging/Tracing Source

 To connect your logging/tracing system you have to Implementing simple search API.

-The API must receive callID, aggregate as a query pram.
+The API must receive `callID`, `aggregate` as a query pram.

 * CallID ```<string>```:  an unique identifier of a request.

 * Aggregate ```<boolean>```: true - wait for all result to be returned,  otherwise,  return first result.

   > :bulb: To enable Aggregate option, set `ShowAggregateSearch` to true .

   > :bulb:To define the URL, set `searchServiceUrl` to your search API.

 All the settings are in  `\src\environments\environment.prod.ts` and `\src\environments\environment.ts`.